YeetAtTheBluWolf/MC-Quick-Server-Deploying/README.md

 ### [Author's Note]

-This was created in Java, but since this Application is used on windows I'm going to recreate this App in C# so it looks nice and efficiently.
+This was created in Java, but since this Application is used on windows I'm going to recreate this App in C# so it looks nice and efficiently!

 ### [Warnings]